 Once there was a family who loved to pick blueberries.
 Every summer they picked their way up Ptarmigan Mountain and scrambled, laughing and munching, back down.
 Blueberry Shoe is one of those gentle stories whose impact on the reader (or listener) is subtle but undeniable.

 New Socks is one of my absolute favourite picture books.
 Offbeat and wacky, with striking, bold, pop-art-y illustrations, Bob Shea’s first-person ramble by a bespectacled chickadee about his beloved new bright-orange socks is original, hilarious, and memorable in every way.
 This is one smart, sassy, lovable little bird.

+Daddy is a doodlebug.
+I’m a doodlebug too.
+We doodle things together That doodlebugs like to do.
 The tongue-twisting wordplay of Bruce Degen’s Daddy Is a Doodlebug makes for a uniquely entertaining book about the relationship between father and child, without any of the syrupy preciousness which is all too common in picture books about […]

+One dizzy ant totters up the tree.
+Two dream lizards follow lazily.
 Like all of Anushka Ravishankar’s books that I have thus far encountered, One, Two, Tree! is notable for its inventiveness, originality, clever choice of words, and general uniqueness.

-Read the rest of this entry »
+How do animals sound in other languages?
+A visit with a dog, a frog, a duck, and a rooster may surprise you.
 We’ve all seen more than our share of baby books about animal sounds—farm animal sounds, wild animal sounds, etc., etc., ad nauseum.
 They’re fun (and it’s even more fun listening to the little […]